abinit/abinit/doc/tutorial/eph4isotc.md

 In this tutorial, we prefer to focus on e-ph calculations and the associcated convergence studies.
 For this reason, we rely on **pre-computed DEN.nc, DDB and DFPT POT1.nc files** to bypass the DFPT part.
-The DEN.nc file will be used to perform NSCF computations on arbitrarily dense $\kk$-meshes while the POT1.nc files will be merged with the *mrgdv* utility to produce the DVDB database of scattering potentials.
+The DEN.nc file will be used to perform NSCF computations on arbitrarily dense $\kk$-meshes while the DFPT POT.nc files will be merged with the *mrgdv* utility to produce the DVDB database of scattering potentials.

 Note that these files are not shipped with the official ABINIT tarball as they are relatively large in size.
-In order to run the examples of this tutorial, you need to download these files from an external github repository.
+In order to run the examples of this tutorial, you need to download these files from this github repository.

-If git is installed on your machine, one can easily fetch the repository with:
+If git is installed on your machine, one can easily fetch the entire repository with:

 ```sh
 git clone ...
 ```

-Alternatively one can use *wget*:
+Alternatively, use *wget*:

 ```sh
 wget